Far-Right Activist Charles Johnson Has Sued Twitter Over His Suspension

 The Johnson suit comes at a time when Americans across the political spectrum have become skeptical of the amount of power held by Silicon Valley giants and suspicious of their motives.
 It joins several other lawsuits by conservative parties against big tech platforms that claim tech companies like Twitter and Facebook discriminate against right-wing users.
 And while Johnson has a history of unsuccessful legal action, this suit hopes to test whether the various laws that have historically protected internet publishers are strong enough to withstand this new public scrutiny.

-Twitter permanently suspended Johnson — a former Breitbart reporter who owns the crowd-sourced investigations site WeSearchr — in May of 2015 after he asked for donations to help "take out" civil rights activist Deray McKessson.
+Twitter permanently suspended Johnson — a former Breitbart reporter who owns the crowdsourced investigations site WeSearchr — in May 2015 after he asked for donations to help "take out" civil rights activist DeRay Mckesson.
 While he claimed the tweet was taken out of context, prior to his suspension Johnson had drawn the company’s ire for his incendiary tweets —among them false rumors that President Obama was gay.
 In 2014 he was temporarily suspended from Twitter for posting photos and the address of an individual he claimed had been exposed to the Ebola virus.
 (After his suspension — as BuzzFeed News reported in December — Johnson began shorting Twitter's stock and attempting to enlist a range of conservative figures to help him sue the company.
-He is also partially crowd-funding his legal fees in the current suit.)
+He is also partially crowdfunding his legal fees in the current suit.)

 While the complaint takes issue with Twitter’s vague rules and inability to “convey a sufficiently definite warning” to Johnson for his behavior, the suit alleges that emails published by BuzzFeed News prove that the ban was “a political hit job on a politically disfavored individual.”
-In one January 2016 email to executives including current CEO Jack Dorsey, Tina Bhatnagar, Twitter’s VP of user services, suggested that Johnson’s suspension was a judgement call, rather than a strict interpretation of company rules.
+In one January 2016 email to executives including current CEO Jack Dorsey, Tina Bhatnagar, Twitter’s VP of user services, suggested that Johnson’s suspension was a judgment call rather than a strict interpretation of company rules.
 “We perma suspended Chuck Johnson even though it wasn't direct violent threats.
 It was just a call that the policy team made,” she wrote.

-In a subsequent email, Twitter’s general counsel, Vijaya Gadde referenced a May 25, 2015, email from Costolo, which suggested the decision to make Johnson’s suspension permanent was Costolo’s.
+In a subsequent email, Twitter’s general counsel, Vijaya Gadde, referenced a May 25, 2015, email from Costolo, which suggested the decision to make Johnson’s suspension permanent was Costolo’s.
 "As for Chuck Johnson - [former Twitter CEO] Dick [Costolo] made that decision," Gadde wrote.
 Johnson’s complaint quotes the 2015 email from Costolo, in which the former CEO warns senior staff, “I don't want to find out we unsuspended this Chuck Johnson troll later on.
 That account is permanently suspended and nobody for no reason may reactivate it.
 Period.
 The press is reporting it as temporarily suspended.
 It is not temporarily suspended it is permanently suspended.
 I'm not sure why they're mistakenly reporting it as temporarily suspended but that's not the case here...don't let anybody unsuspend it.”

 Costolo’s email, according to the complaint, “confirms that Twitter’s decision to permanently ban Johnson was not based on a perceived rule violation, but bias against Johnson.”